Academic Catalog

 Telephone: 404-880-6101

 The mission of the Isabella T. Jenkins Honors Program is to provide learning opportunities to high achieving students through collaborative, enriching, and rewarding undergraduate experience both in and out of the classroom that support critical thinking, independent research, interdisciplinary learning, civic engagement, and career readiness.
+The vision of the program is to be a national model for Historically Black Colleges and University (HBCU) honors programs by developing undergraduate scholars whose academic excellence, commitment to leadership and service to others, and research activities are recognized by scholarships, awards, and fellowships.

+More than 200 members of the Isabella T. Jenkins Honors Program benefit from tailored experiences that are designed to support intellectual and character development.
 Among many other benefits, students in the honors program are offered smaller, discussion-based courses taught by innovative faculty members, personalized academic advising, opportunities to engage in leadership, as well as research and community service activities.

 Admissions Requirements